lukebond/fleetctl-ssh/README.md

 All commands return a Node.js [ChildProcess](http://nodejs.org/api/child_process.html) object, so you can easily pipe the results somewhere.

+If you pass a callback it will buffer the stdout and return it in the first non-error argument.
+If you don't pass a callback to each API call, it will return the child process object so you can stream the I/O yourself.

 ## Usage

 To run against a CoreOS Vagrant cluster on your local machine: